open-make/openmakewebsite/content/blog/2023-02-13-ventmon/index.en.md

 I don't believe we can turn a switch and say these highly skilled and energetic engineers are going to be paid what they're worth.
 Because their payment would be arnound $100,000 to $200,000.
 One of the models Public Invention uses is to  call it the no out of pocket expenses policy.
 We only have $35,000 in the bank, we can't pay people what they're worth.
 If you buy microcontrollers, 3D filament and soldering irons for hardware engineers they seem to react emotionally as if you've given them six times that amount of money.
 I don't know why.
 But if you buy them equipment, they highly appreciate it.
 They could have made that much money by  working some extra hours.
 But psychologically, it makes them feel appreciated if you're purchasing equipment for them and they don't have to pay for it themselves.
 {{< /expand >}}

+{{< card2 "Work Coordination">}}
+Many of the teams using the VentMon were geographically distributed.

+We held some virtual symposia and workshops.

+We use GitHub and Git issues to represent issues and weekly meetings.
+I'm a big proponent of agile development.
+When I was in industry, I was a manager who used user stories, velocity tracking and the whole scrumn framework.
+I know how to do that.
+I find that people don't want to do that.
+{{< /card2 >}}

 >How did you coordinate the work with these people?